Rural sociology: Latin America

 The beginnings of rural sociology's development in Latin America began in 1934 under the research of Commission of Cuban Affairs of the Foreign Policy Association member Carle C. Zimmerman.
 As a North American rural sociologist, he conducted a study in Cuba comparing the wealth and conditions of cane workers to that of colonizers.
-The results of this work ultimately resulting in a demand of rural life studies expanding to Bolivia, Brazil, Argentina, and Mexico largely for the sake of materials to fuel the quality of the United States' performance in World War II.
+The results of this work ultimately led to a demand for rural life studies to expand to Bolivia, Brazil, Argentina, and Mexico, largely to provide materials to improve the quality of the United States' performance in World War II.

 In the midst of the war, other rural sociologists were exploring the rural life of other countries.
-Dr. Olen Leonard assisted in the establishment of Tingo Maria's Agricultural Extension program, the study of which was published in 1943.
+Dr. Olen Leonard assisted in establishing Tingo Maria's Agricultural extension program, the study of which was published in 1943.
 While in Ecuador, Leonard attempted to establish a similar program in the Hacienda Pichalinqui region by identifying how locals gathered, the value and meaning of possessions, and the attitudes of those in the area.
-His work in Guatemala consisted of assisting public officials develop a long-term plan for agricultural education; in Nicaragua he participated in the development of a general and agricultural population census.
-Glen Taggert (El Salvador), Dr. Carl Taylor (Argentina), and T. Lynn Smith (Colombia, El Salvador) all also took part in advancing Agricultural Extension programs in Latin America.
-Taylor's work in particular inspired the Argentinian Institute of Agriculture to create the Institute of Rural life.
+His work in Guatemala consisted of assisting public officials in developing a long-term plan for agricultural education; in Nicaragua, he participated in the development of a general and agricultural population census.
+Glen Taggert (El Salvador), Dr. Carl Taylor (Argentina), and T. Lynn Smith (Colombia, El Salvador) also contributed to the advancement of Agricultural Extension programs in Latin America.
+Taylor's work, in particular, inspired the Argentinian Institute of Agriculture to establish the Institute of Rural Life.

 The Caracas Regional Seminar on Education in Latin America of 1948 established fundamental education as a system that would be "specifically attending to native groups in such a way as to promote their all-around development in accordance with their best cultural traditions, economic needs, and social idiosyncrasies".
 This establishment catapulted a pilot project that would be explicitly tailored to the education of adults in rural communities.
-By the Fourth Inter-American Agricultural Conference in 1950 Montevideo, the United Nations departments of Food and Agriculture Organization and the International Labour Organization were given the responsibility of becoming more involved in those activities that would benefit rural welfare.
-As a combined force, they were also tasked with requesting that studies be performed on conditions of social, economic, and spiritual nature as they pertain to the well-being of rural communities.
+By the Fourth Inter-American Agricultural Conference in 1950, Montevideo, the United Nations departments of the Food and Agriculture Organization and the International Labour Organization were given responsibility for becoming more involved in activities that would benefit rural welfare.
+As a combined force, they were also tasked with requesting studies of social, economic, and spiritual conditions as they pertain to the well-being of rural communities.

 There are five ways in which Latin American rural communities are differentiated from North American rural communities in 1958: